sematext/docs/docs/logs/fields.md

 To read more, check out our [Common Schema for Logs Tags](../tags/common-schema/#logs-tags).

 <img alt="Sematext Logs Special Fields" src="../../images/logs/logsene-special-fields.gif" title="Sematext Logs Special Fields">

+**Note:**

+If you want to adjust the structure of your data you can use the Field Editor functionality in your Logs App settings or use the [Templates and Mappings](/logs/mappings-templates) functionality.